 Situational Awareness: Noticing What’s Around You

-Dementia supportive communication starts with situational awareness – the ability to be present and mindful of both your surroundings and the people within them.
+Dementia supportive interactions start with situational awareness – the ability to be present and mindful of both your surroundings and the people within them.
 This means paying attention not only to what is happening around you, but also to how people are interacting with the space and one another.

 Situational awareness helps you recognize when someone might be feeling confused, lost, or overwhelmed, and gives you the opportunity to step in with quiet, respectful support before a problem grows.
 It’s not about “diagnosing” anyone – it’s about being attentive, compassionate, and responsive to the small signals that someone might need a little extra help – or simply wants to share a part of their day with you.